hamzGit/fypAPP/README.md

 - The app works fine without both just use guest mode on the onboarding screen

 ## Built with
-Swift SwiftUI SwiftData Firebase OpenAI AVFoundation
+Swift SwiftUI SwiftData Firebase OpenAI AVFoundationn